-Video has been an increasingly popular form of entertainment and information online for a few years now, and even B2B marketers are jumping on the format: last year, 79 percent of content marketers used video as a content marketing tactic.
+Video content has been an increasingly popular form of entertainment and information online for a few years now and even B2B marketers are jumping on the format.
+Last year, 79 percent of content marketers used video as a content marketing tactic.

-If you have an interesting blog post, set of research, or concept that you can present on, consider hosting a webinar or recording a video (or both) and presenting it as a B2B lead magnet that customers can access when they provide their information.
-This format will meet the needs of both visual and audial learners as well as people that prefer to learn via face-to-face communication.
+If you have an interesting blog post, set of research, or concept that you can present on, consider hosting a webinar or recording a video and presenting it as a B2B lead magnet that customers can access when they provide their information.
+This format will meet the needs of both visual and auditory learners, as well as people that prefer to learn via face-to-face communication.

-Think your topic’s too technical?
+Think your topic is too technical?
 Then you might be an even better fit for a video lead magnet than you think.
 Often technical industries are overrun with text-heavy content downloads, making your video or audio recording stand out against your competitor’s content.